Bundeena

 In terms of cultural diversity, Bundeena records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Bundeena's cultural diversity aligns with the wider region, with 76.8% born in Australia, 89.5% being citizens, and 92.9% speaking English only at home.
-Christianity is the dominant religion at 44.8%.
-Judaism is overrepresented at 0.5%, compared to Greater Sydney's 0.8%.
+Bundeena's cultural diversity aligns with its wider region, with 76.8% born in Australia, 89.5% being citizens, and 92.9% speaking English only at home.
+Christianity is the main religion, comprising 44.8%.
+Judaism, however, is overrepresented at 0.5%, compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity